Spirit and purpose of the MSD

 Due to the unique nature of the Master's Degree in Sustainable Development MSD, the University of Basel is taking a leading role in the field of teaching sustainable development in Switzerland.
 In the context of political obligations and the UN Sustainable Development Goals Basel is making a trend setting contribution since implementing the MSD in 2005.

 In fact, the story of the MSD goes back to 1986 when the Sandoz chemical accident took place at the Schweizerhalle (close to Basel).
 As a consequence, a foundation called Man-Society-Environment (Mensch-Gesellschaft-Umwelt) has been established in 1992 to foster consciousness and improve the interface of society and sciences regarding issues on environment and sustainability impacts.
-The foundation financed research projects as well as praxis oriented teaching at the University of Basel until 2005 before being integrated into the university itself (download article on the history of MGU-MSD for more information).
+The foundation financed research projects as well as praxis oriented teaching at the University of Basel until 2005 before being integrated into the university itself.

 In the meantime, Sustainable Development has become a main research topic within the University of Basel.
 Furthermore, the Sustainability Office integrates sustainability as an interdisciplinary topic into all areas of the University of Basel in close cooperation with the faculties and departments.